millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Lab 8675309: Introduction to Python, Revisited
 ==============================================

-This lab covers additional topics in Python and NumPy that will expand your coding knowledge.
+This lab covers additional topics in Python and NumPy that will expand your programming knowledge.

 Lambda Functions
 ----------------

 Lambda functions are a shorthand way of defining functions.
-They are excellent for creating simple functions.
-The syntax is:
+They are excellent for creating simple, one-time use functions.
+The syntax for creating a lambda function looks like:

 .. code:: python